SimCmngs/PasswordManager-Implementation/README.md

 ---

 ## 🎉 Conclusion:
-The client expressed satisfaction with the Password Manager solution, appreciating its ease of use and positive impact on their daily work.
+The client expressed their satisfaction with the Password Manager solution, appreciating its ease of use and positive impact on their daily work.

 ---